 Well, I was blogging a lot.
 I was blogging on my travels, so my mom could read what I was doing.
 I would also just post some music or posted like ideas I had or quotes or thoughts.
 I was like blogging already about stuff I made.
 Then I was like okay, I’m going to… I am really procrastinating.
 This is actually… This started like a year after I started traveling.
 For a year I was just working on the YouTube stuff still.
 Actually I came back home for like in January 2014.

 This is funny because this has again to do with anxiety.
 I came home and I was like the travel stuff fixed my anxiety right.
 I was traveling and there was so much stuff to do and food to eat and people to meet.
 I was completely ridden of my anxiety.
-Then I came home and I was like… I went to my hometown and my parents, which is Nijmegen.
-Nijmegen, whatever.
+Then I came home and I was like… I went to my hometown and my parents.
 The thing was, it was really nice there but suddenly like I left Hong Kong.
 I wasn’t just in Thailand, I was in all over Asia.